GrammaTech/grammatech.github.io/prj/gtirb.md

   [GTIRB-VSCode][] allows developers to work with GTIRB files in the VSCode IDE, while [gtirb-ghidra-plugin][] suports Ghidra integrations.

+GTIRB-based tools that are not open source are available to approved users via the GTIRB Omnibus image v 0.2.0.

  <center>

  | Repository                       | Description                                                         |